yuorb/yuorb.github.io/src/tutorial/cl.md

 插入表格

 ### Grammar

 #### Root, stem and specification

-Weʼve learnt in lesson 1 that the root suggests a vague, general, holistic meaning of a word.
+We’ve learnt in lesson 1 that the root suggests a vague, general, holistic meaning of a word.
 In order to instantiate and provide more specific meanings, a combination of 4 stems and 4 specifications is used.
-Letʼs take a look at some words with learnt, and study their full form for the time being :
+Let’s take a look at some words with learnt, and study their full form for the time being :

 插入表格